kubeflow/website/content/docs/guides/components/hyperparameter.md

 Events:                <none>
 ```

-It should start a study and run two jobs with different parameters.
+It should start a study and run three jobs with different parameters.

 Go to http://localhost:8000/katib to see the result.